psoaresbj/bootstrap-next-ts/README.md

   - Components
     - [ ] Create layout components according project design in `./components` and then use them in `./pages/_app`
+    - [ ] Update the style of the flyout component in `./components/CookieConsent/CookieConsentRequest.tsx`.
+    - [ ] Update the style for the page transitions in `./components/PageTransition/PageSpinner.tsx`.

   - Modals
     - [ ] Edit generic layout modal style in `./modals/BaseModal.tsx`